Dual-Degree 3/2 Programs

 Combining the rigor of engineering coursework with the benefits of a liberal arts-focused education is at the core of BW's pre-engineering program.
 Upon satisfactory completion of the three-year pre-engineering program (chemistry or physics) and additional two years at an engineering school, you can receive a bachelor of arts degree from BW and Bachelor of Science degree from the engineering school.
 BW has affiliations with Case Western Reserve University and Columbia University.
 Another option is to complete a BS science major at BW and then transfer to an engineering school for additional studies.

-Baldwin Wallace has a 3+2 affiliation with Case Western University, leading to a bachelor’s degree from Baldwin Wallace and a Master’s in Social Service Administration (professional social work) from Case Western Reserve University.
+Baldwin Wallace has a 3+2 affiliation with Case Western University, leading to a bachelor’s degree from Baldwin Wallace and a Master’s in Social Service Administration (professional social work) from Case Western Reserve.
 Students complete three years of study at Baldwin Wallace.
-In the third (junior) year they apply for admission to the Senior Year in Professional Studies Program at the Mandel School of Applied Social Sciences at Case.
+In the third (junior) year they apply for admission to the senior year in Professional Studies Program at the Case Western Reserve University Mandel School of Applied Social Sciences.

-At the successful completion of the first year of the graduate program at Case (30 semester credit hours), Baldwin Wallace will award the bachelor of arts degree Case will award the MSSA at the successful completion of the graduate program, at which time the student has the academic qualifications to test for certification as a Licensed Independent Social Worker in the State of Ohio.
+At the successful completion of the first year of the graduate program at Case Western Reserve (30 semester credit hours), Baldwin Wallace will award the bachelor of arts degree.
+Case Western Reserve will award the MSSA at the successful completion of the graduate program, at which time the student has the academic qualifications to test for certification as a Licensed Independent Social Worker in the State of Ohio.
 Persons holding a Master’s in Social Service Administration and the LISW are fully qualified to supervise social service casework, manage social service agencies and establish their own private practice in counseling.